Get involved with our trips

-Donation to MAB is the simplest way you can get involved with MAB today.
-We use fundraising to make our trips happen (50% of our trips’ funding comes from fundraising) and to provide scholarship to lower the cost of the trip to our students.
-Currently it costs $200 for a student to go on a MAB (week long) trip.
-We provide scholarship to those who apply and have a high need according to their FASFA.
+A donation to MAB is the simplest way you can get involved with MAB today.
+We use fundraising to make our trips happen (50% of our trips’ funding comes from fundraising) and to provide scholarships to students with financial need.
 Our goal is to make these trips affordable to all Mizzou students.
 If you’d like to donate, just click here.

 Make sure you say in the comments how you want the fund to be applied (scholarship or trip costs).